Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The Galleria Vittorio Emanuele II arcade is a popular place to relax over coffee, while La Scala is a world-famous opera house worth visiting, with a great museum for those who can't get their hands on tickets.
-The 15th-century Sforzesco Castle's Museum of Historic Art is also a major Milan attraction, as is the Gallery of Modern Art.
-The Pinacoteca di Brera exhibits collections of medieval and Renaissance art, including the work of Napoleon.
+The 15th-century Sforzesco Castle's Museum of Historic Art is also a major Milan attraction, as are the Gallery of Modern Art and the Pinacoteca di Brera, exhibiting collections of medieval and Renaissance art, including the work of Napoleon.

-The Santa Maria delle Grazie is home to Leonardo da Vinci's famous painting, , and the Leonardo da Vinci National Science & Technology Museum has a collection of his designs for war machines and architecture.
+The Santa Maria delle Grazie is home to Leonardo da Vinci's famous painting, The Last Supper, and the Leonardo da Vinci National Science & Technology Museum has a collection of his designs for war machines and architecture.
 Duomo, which is the world's largest Gothic cathedral, and the Basilica of Sant'Ambrogio, built in the 1st century, are landmark Milan attractions.

-The Naviglio Grande is the oldest canal in Milan, built in the 12th-century, and stretches between the Darsena of Porta Ticinese and the bridge of Via Valenza (itself particularly drenched in old world charm).
-Along the canal's banks in this section, about 400 vendors gather on the last Sunday of every month to set up stalls selling a fascinating selection of furniture, clocks, porcelain, silver, jewellery, dolls, books and numerous collector's items, from comics to walking sticks.
-On market day the adjacent shops, bars and art studios all remain open, adding to the pleasure of browsing.
+The Naviglio Grande is the oldest canal in Milan, built in the 12th century.
+It stretches between the Darsena of Porta Ticinese and the bridge of Via Valenza, itself particularly drenched in old world charm.
+Along the canal's banks in this section, about 400 vendors gather on the last Sunday of every month to set up stalls selling a fascinating selection of furniture, clocks and porcelain, coupled with silver, jewellery and numerous collector's items, from comics to walking sticks.
+On market day, the adjacent shops, bars and art studios all remain open, adding to the pleasure of browsing.

-Nestled in a sheltered inlet within the stretch of the Italian Mediterranean is the coastal fishing village of Portofino which is famous for its picturesque harbour and has become an upmarket resort.
-It has long been the playground for the rich and famous, attracting the likes of Humphrey Bogart, Sophia Loren, Richard Burton, Elizabeth Taylor and Princess Grace.
-It is not surprising, therefore, that its prices rose to match the exclusivity demanded by its holidaymakers.
+Nestled in a sheltered inlet within the stretch of the Italian Mediterranean is the coastal resort village of Portofino, famous for its picturesque harbour.
+It has long been the playground for the rich and famous, attracting the likes of Sophia Loren, Elizabeth Taylor and Grace Kelly.
 The scenic surrounds can be explored from the outlying nature reserve, graced with cypress and olive slopes.
 Set off from here on a 90-minute trek to San Fruttuoso, or a two-and-a-half hour hike to Santa Margherita.
-Other sights around Portofino include its castle and the lighthouse (faro), with its breathtaking view of the coastline.
-The most famous beach in the area is the beautiful Paraggi Beach, which is a few minutes up the coast.
-Other popular beaches nearby include Camogli, Chiavari, Lavagna, and Sestri Levante.
-Portofino is sometimes a victim of its own popularity and can get uncomfortably crowded in the summer months, but it is well worth the effort to spend a few hours exploring this famously scenic and famously celebrity-packed village.
+Other sights around Portofino include its castle and the lighthouse, with its breathtaking view of the coastline.
+The most famous beach in the area is the beautiful Paraggi Beach, with others nearby including Camogli, Chiavari, Lavagna, and Sestri Levante.